yoshuawuyts/dotfiles-linux-2019/.atom/packages/autoclose-html/README.md

 # Options

+## Additional Grammar

+Comma delimited list grammar names other than HTML will be used to run this package.
+Use "*" to run under all grammars

 ## Force Inline

 Elements in this comma delimited list will render their closing tags on the same line, even if the display check yields block.